solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 What is message passing?
 ------------------------

-A lot of Elixir is based around passing around messages.
+A lot of Elixir is based on passing messages arond.
 If you squint your eyes just right, it's actually pretty close to calling methods in an object-oriented language.

 ```elixir
 # Create a process with initial state %{infected: false}